 Statement and Bio

-"I explore the relationship of personal and cultural nostalgia in subject matter, material and method.
-My work straddles the line between childhood and adulthood while questioning the borders of fine art and traditional craft forms.
-Personal biography is an influence having a child and fixing up and moving into an abandoned house in Queens in New York City with my partner made me look at the everyday and ordinary that surrounded me from a different perspective.
+"I like exploring the relationship between personal and cultural nostalgia in subject matter, material and method.
+My work straddles the childhood/adulthood line while questioning the fine art/traditional craft form border.
 My art also combines references to doll hair, crafts, folk motifs and Americana from my 1970’s childhood in Kansas.
 I see interdependence between the multiplicities of cultures in our world and make sculpture as a way of recognizing and playing with the unintended and humorous connections between them."

 — Ellie Murphy